 Things to consider when buying a Metal Detector

-What are you mainly looking for? is it coins, jewellery, buttons, chains or maybe gold or why not meteorites?
+What are you mainly looking for?
+Is it coins, jewellery, buttons, chains or maybe gold or why not meteorites?

-Most metal detectors discover coins, jewellery and the like quite quickly although some detectors differ in things such as depth of search, discrimination and other settings.
+Most metal detectors discover coins, jewellery and the like quite quickly, although some detectors differ in things such as depth of search, discrimination and other settings.

-If you plan to prospect for Gold then some unique detectors are needed.
+If you plan to prospect for Gold, then some unique detectors are needed.
 As I wrote on Metal Detector for Gold, not many people in Scandinavia are looking for Gold with a metal detector.

 Where do you plan to do your detecting?
 On the beach, fresh or saltwater, in mineralized soil or maybe in the water?

 If you plan to search only inland, on beaches and fields, an “all-purpose” detector will work well.
-But if you use it at saltwater beaches or in mineralized soil, then it puts other requirements on the detector.
+But if you use it at saltwater beaches or in mineralized soil, it puts other requirements on the detector.
 You need to be able to set “ground balance“.
 If you need to go into the water a lot, you may need a completely waterproof one.
 Most detectors can lower the search coil a bit in the water but check for safety “info” about the detector you intend to buy.

 How much does the Metal Detector cost?

 By and large, you can say that you get what you pay for, as long as you stick to well-known brands.
 However, a lot of plagiarism has emerged that looks like well-known brands.
 Detectors that not at all measure up to the quality or function.
 So when you buy a detector, do it from a known supplier and pay for a real brand detector, you will not be disappointed.
 You get an excellent hobby detector for 200-400 EUR, which is excellent for our conditions.
 There are also cheaper machines, but then you have to lower your expectations a bit.
-There are, of course, much more expensive detectors with many unique features
+There are, of course, much more expensive detectors with many unique features.

 How much will the Metal Detector be used?

 In Sweden, we have relatively limited opportunities to conduct metal searching, both in terms of permits and when it comes to seasons.
-So there is probably no risk of the detector to being worn out.
-But if you often go to other countries for metal detecting, where it prevails other conditions, you might want to invest in a more expensive detector
+So there is probably no risk of the detector being worn out.
+But if you often go to other countries for metal detecting, where it prevails other conditions, you might want to invest in a more expensive detector.